 It also provides the opportunity for hard questions to be raised about the Gallipoli campaign and other military conflicts that Australia has engaged in such as the wars in Vietnam and Iraq.

-Remembrance ceremonies should not take the form of nationalist jamborees and they should not be exploited to vindicate engagement in contemporary foreign wars.
+Remembrance ceremonies should not take the form of nationalist jamborees and they should not be exploited to promote engagement in contemporary foreign wars.

 Regarding the attitudes of those who fought in WW1, it is worth recalling the views of Australian soldiers like Sergeant Archie Barwick who, in late 1918, wrote in his diary: ‘never no more for me, the only time I would fight again is in defence of my own country, I would never go out of “Aussie” again seeking stoush, I have had my fill of it.’